 - line-item budget for your proposed project.

-During the review period, GTF staff may provide feedback for revision, elaboration, or clarification.
-There may also be a site visit at this stage of the review process to gain a greater understanding of the proposed project and to meet with staff responsible for carrying out the proposed work.
-This stage of the review process generally takes two months (or more in some cases) depending upon the complexity of the grant, extent of revisions necessary, and the applicant’s timeliness.
+During the review period, GTF staff may provide feedback for revision, elaboration, or clarification of your grant proposal.
+There may also be a site visit to gain a greater understanding of the proposed project and to meet with staff responsible for carrying out the proposed work.
+This stage of the review process generally takes two months or more depending upon the complexity of the grant, extent of revisions necessary, and the applicant’s timeliness.